 Gnosticism had appeal mainly to the intellectual elite of late antiquity, possibly because it told the elite what they wanted to hear.
 “This knowledge is not available to all, or easy to see or understand.
 How clever of you to have found it!”
 Gnostic religions create a distance between the elite and the rest of humanity, with the “knowledgeable” able to dictate to the rest of us.
 However much Marx may have hoped for a people’s dictatorship, the movement never got past the party-elite enjoying privileges they specifically denied the people themselves.
 If Voegelin is right, communists movements never could have advanced beyond this because of their essential gnostic roots.

 For Nazism (Communism and Nazism formed the immediate context of Voegelin’s writing in the early 1950’s) some of the same truths emerge.
 They claimed a “scientific” basis for much of their theories involving race.
 But in the end their totalitarian society naturally denied individual freedoms, but also desired escape from creation through death.
 Whether through Hitler’s obsession with Wagner, the killing-squads of the SS, or blitzkrieg, itself, I think more than enough evidence exists to see the Nazi hatred for creation.
-For them redemption can only come via escape from creation.
+For them as well, redemption can only come via escape from creation.